DanTheServerMan/ansible/linux/roles/system-server-nfs/README.md

-system-server-nfs
+system-update
 =========

-Created to automate the configuration of a NFS server in my homelab.
+Created to automate the update of linux in my homelab.
+This can be followed up with my system-mount-nfs role to configure the NFS clients.

-It will also attempt to detect your OS and install either nfs-utils or nfs-common to allow the mount.

 Requirements
 ------------